Hanyu Mitakaya Agriculture and Forestry Park Kiyasse Hanyu

 Kakyu No Sato

-From the moment you pass through the Nagaya gate, you will find yourself in an atmospheric space where you can feel the peace and nostalgia of an old traditional house.
-In the garden, roses are in full bloom, and inside the facility, there is a restaurant where you can eat and a center specializing in local produce, allowing you to buy and bring home fresh vegetables.
-This is a great place to enjoy an atmospheric and relaxing time.
+From the moment you pass through the Nagaya gate, you will find yourself in an atmosphere of peace and nostalgia in this old traditional house.
+In the garden, roses are in full bloom, and inside the facility there is a restaurant where visitors can enjoy a meal and a local produce specialty store for buying fresh vegetables.
+This is the perfect place for a relaxing time.

 Kodaihasu no Sato